epfl-ada/ada-template-website/index.md

 The data reveals a compelling story — a steady increase in movie releases.
 For decades, this rise was modest, reflecting the era’s cautious approach to film production.
 However, as the 1980s hit, the industry witnessed an explosion.
 Technological innovations, the rise of global distribution, and evolving audience tastes fueled a boom in movie production.
 From film reels to streaming platforms, cinema was no longer just an art form; it had become a global phenomenon.

 This growth in releases isn’t just a statistic; it sets the stage for everything that follows.
 More movies mean more competition, more innovation, and a higher bar for success.

 But does quantity translate to quality?
 Let’s keep the reel rolling.

----

-### *The Story of Revenue: From Modest Beginnings to Box Office Titans*
+### **The Story of Revenue: From Modest Beginnings to Box Office Titans**

 <div id="revenue-plot" style="width: 100%; height: 600px;"></div>